-This definitive guide to the best Dutch ovens you can buy in 2021 covers only what you need to know about the most flexible piece of cookware there is, including price, performance, red flags and more.
+This definitive guide to the best Dutch ovens you can buy covers only what you need to know about the most flexible piece of cookware there is, including price, performance, red flags and more.

+You could make the argument that a Dutch oven is the only pot you need in a kitchen.
+Its heavy, cast-iron build holds heat over long periods of cooking with extraordinary consistency.
+And it's a versatile piece of cookware that can easily go from the stove to the oven and back again.
 The bottom line: Dutch ovens can sear, bake, braise, stew and steam with the best of them.
 A regular home cook greatly benefits from having one.
-From brands like Lodge, Le Creuset, Staub and more, these are the best Dutch Ovens you can buy, and what to look for when shopping.
+From brands like Lodge, Le Creuset, Staub and more, these are the best Dutch ovens you can buy and what to look for when shopping.

 The Best Dutch Ovens You Can Buy Right Now

 - Available Sizes: 1.5-quart to 7.5-quart (5 sizes)

 A good Dutch oven should work well in the moment and continue working well for decades.
 While we can't confirm whether it will hold up for decades yet, our tester's Lodge Dutch oven has had four years of heavy use with no sign of performance or material degradation.